sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 ### Sweep Slope

-To set up a particular sweep slope, a 7 bit serial bitstring is shifted into the Sweep DAC die, which selects the coarse-level current generator and the timing capacitor.
+To set up a particular sweep slope, first a 7 bit serial bitstring is shifted into the Sweep DAC die.
+This selects the current generator that decides the coarse-level current as well as the timing capacitor involved.
 The slope is then selected or adjusted with a `timing reference` analog voltage from the A5 board, which is one of `A_TIM_REF` or `B_TIM_REF` for the A or B sweeps respectively.
 Since the sweep current is linearly related to the `timing reference` voltage, so is the sweep slope.